RKelln/5-directions/public/writing/ppf.md

 We will be focusing on the exponential growth of technological development.
 Exponential growth as seen in computer hardware means that every 5 years a computer is about 10 times better with no increase in price.

 Technologies for better tools, especially those for learning, like writing, educational institutions and the practice of science, dramatically increase the speed of development.
-A couple of thousand years ago we might see inventions every few hundred years and often then would be lost and rediscovered, then after about 1700 we started seeing significant inventions every year or two.
+A couple of thousand years ago we might see important inventions every few hundred years and often they would be lost and rediscovered, then after about 1700 we started seeing significant inventions every year or two.
 Two hundred years later its every couple of months, twenty years ago its every month, and now, there is interesting, potentially important research being released every day.
 Ray Kurzweil estimated that at the rate of development in year 2000 we'll see the equivalent of 20000 years progress in the 21st century.

 For reference at the turn of the century, the rough draft of the humane genome project was released, Wikipedia was started, and the following consumer gadgets were released - the first camera phone, USB flash drive, Playstation 2, Bluetooth, the Segway, The Sims, the ASIMO robot, and the world's first mass-market e-book.
 Add we survived the Y2K bug by spending hundreds of billions of dollars and mobilizing most governments and large businesses.

 How do you turn 100 actual years into 20000 years of development?
+It's not just technology helping to create more technology.
 Cultural changes play a big role, for example, development is constrained when women, minorities and the poor are excluded from participating in, business, arts and sciences.
 The directions of any development are further constrained when power, personal wealth, and fear drive investment, limiting the growth in other areas.
-Thus there substantial headroom for  increases in the speed of development through greater diversity, accessibility and inclusivity.
+Thus there substantial headroom for increases in the speed of development through better living standards, greater diversity, accessibility and inclusivity.

 This isn't to make a judgment about the accelerating rate of development, positive or negative, simply that it is increasing and will continue to do so, despite the numerous dangers from reckless, thoughtless or exploitative developments.
 Social media being a good case study.
 What matters is that we get a sense of, then acknowledge and plan for, exponential technological development.

-In the following video excerpt, done for my 2015 concert _Creo Animam_, depicts images of technology presented the year of their invention, timed such that 1 minute of video is roughly equivalent to 100 years of historical time.
+In the following video excerpt, done for my 2015 concert _Creo Animam_, I depict images of technology ordered by the year of their invention, timed such that 1 minute of video is roughly equivalent to 100 years of historical time.

 ### Credits
 * https://www.kurzweilai.net/the-law-of-accelerating-returns